byteferry/sdds/SDDS specification 1.0 Beta_en.md

 }
 ```

-Then there must be a node named message_header in the decode and encode branch nodes of sdds or in the sdds.
+Then there must be a node named message_header in the decode and encode branch nodes of SDDS or in the SDDS.

 (3) Node with branches: